 3D Printing Tumors

-One day, Dr. Kanawati was examining a patient who was complaining of leg pain.
-The patient had been diagnosed with a benign tumor when they were young.
+One day, Dr. Kanawati was examining a 41 year old patient who was complaining of leg pain.
+The patient had been diagnosed with a benign bone tumor in his pelvis at a young age, and managed nonoperatively since.
 A new MRI and CT scan revealed that the tumor was growing into the side of the patient’s spine.
 Pushing up against nerves, the tumor represented a serious medical challenge.

 Every tumor is different, and each patient is different.
 For complex cases involving the spinal cord and nerves, being able to examine human anatomy in 3D space can be the difference between a successful surgery or a failed one.

 Dr. Kanawati turned to his Formlabs SLA printer and Grey Resin and started printing.
-A full model of the lower spin and tumor used 156ml of resin, the equivalent of only $23.
+A full model of the lower spine and tumor used 156ml of resin, the equivalent of only $23.
 He said, “Grey Resin is the workhorse resin from Formlabs.
-I find Grey Resin has a high print success.”
+It has a very nice surface finish.
+I find Grey Resin very reliable in terms of print success.”

 A physical, 360º model of the patient’s spine model and tumor helps surgeons to reduce errors and improve patient outcomes.
 The models help surgeons visualize and handle the contact points between the tumor and the nerve branches, granting them greater dexterity and confidence when operating.
 This is a major benefit of 3D printing for spinal surgery.
 Having SLA printers in-house allows surgeons to scan, segment, and print models within a day.
 In emergency cases where time is of the essence, a 3D printed model can inform the surgeons’ decisions and grant them extra confidence.